You are a CNC-CT trainee; now what?

 - Health insurance will be active as of September 1st of the year in which you enroll.

-- There is no need to re-enroll annually if your appointment is continued.
-Coverage will continue with the elections you have from the previous semester, unless you submit a change during the annual Grad Open Enrollment period.
+- There is no need to re-enroll or re-apply annually if your appointment is continued even, if it changes from GA/TA to fellow or the next year from fellow to GA/TA.
+Coverage will automatically continue with the elections you have from the previous semester, unless you submit a change during the annual Grad Open Enrollment period, or submit changes due to a qualifying Life Event.
+If you have any questions regarding coverage or if you have any issues with coverage please contact Benefits@uconn.edu.

 - Benefits specialist, Joanna Smith, Joanna.Smith@uconn.edu (P) 860-486-3034